-There is no question in my mind… bite resistant arm guards and bite resistant clothing can help protect professionals specialised in special educational needs (SpecEd, SpEd or SPED) as well as mental health care professionals and other specialists within high secure hospitals.
+There is no question in my mind… bite resistant arm guards can very effectively help protect special educational needs teachers (SpecEd, SpEd or SPED) as well as mental health care professionals and other specialists within high secure hospitals.

 Everyone working within these fields will know that human bites are relatively frequent in their work environment and that it is an occupational risk they face on a daily basis.